-There’s really no hard and fast rule to follow to get the right bags for your life; I think it just requires a little bit of self-analysis, and some thought.
+(don’t forget that a nice sleek backpack is a great overnight bag…)There’s really no hard and fast rule to follow to get the right bags for your life; I think it just requires a little bit of self-analysis, and some thought.
 Sort of like building a wardrobe of clothes, or shoes, or jewelry….

 What’s the most useful bag you own?
 Did you plan for it, or find it by accident?

 Bag Bundles?
 I recently bought a large handbag from a thrift shop – orange tan – and it is wonderful.
 Doesn't match my yellow tan sandals though.
 I have lots of things in my handbag but don't need a tote size on a daily basis.
 This was a move away from my backpack which I had used for about 10 years.
 I have a very old strong cotton tote sized bag that I use if going on a day car trip for all my extras like gloves, hats, scarves etc. Thanks for thinking about bags (planning) for our wardrobe and realising that being practical about that planning is good.
 Carol S